monperrus/katacoda-scenarios/pihole-docker/step1.md

 ## Doing a DNS lookup

 A DNS lookup can be done by executing the `dig` command with a specific web address.
-This is an example:
+This is an example of how it is done (but you must use an ad web address for the next step):

 ```
 $ dig example.com